Man filling vehicle with gas killed by hit-and-run driver in Philadelphia

 PHILADELPHIA (WPVI) -- Philadelphia police are searching for the hit-and-run driver who struck and killed a man as he filled up his gas tank along the side of the road.

-It happened on Monday night around 7 p.m. on the 7500 block of East Roosevelt Boulevard in Northeast Philadelphia.
+It happened around 7 p.m.
+Monday on the 7500 block of East Roosevelt Boulevard in Northeast Philadelphia.

-Police say the 37-year-old victim was pouring gasoline in his tan Nissan SUV when he was struck by the driver of a black Acura who fled the scene.
+Police said the 37-year-old victim was pouring gasoline in his tan Nissan SUV when he was struck by the driver of a black Acura.

 The victim was transported to an area hospital where he later died.